The Devil in the Dark: Plot

 Kirk and Spock happen upon a chamber containing thousands of the silicon nodules.
 The creature causes a cave-in that separates Kirk from Spock.
 Though Spock urges Kirk to kill it, Kirk observes the creature backs off whenever he aims his phaser at it.
 Spock finds a way around the cave-in and joins Kirk.
 He attempts a mind meld with the creature, but perceives little but intense pain.
-The creature etches the ambiguous message "NO KILL I" into a rock, having gained some knowledge of human language from the meld.
+The creature, having gained some knowledge of human language from the meld, etches the ambiguous message "NO KILL I" into a rock.
 By making physical contact with the creature, Spock establishes a deeper mind meld.
 He learns that the creature is called a Horta, and that its species dies out completely every 50,000 years, save for one individual that remains alive to protect the eggs, which are the silicon nodules.
 As the nodule eggs hatch, the single adult Horta acts as a protective mother to this next generation.
 Though nearing death because of her wound, the Horta communicates through Spock, telling them the location of the stolen pump.
 There Kirk also discovers thousands of broken eggs which were destroyed by the miners as worthless.

 The miners arrive and attempt to attack the creature.
 Kirk and Spock stop them, explaining that it was only protecting its eggs when it killed humans.
 Dr. McCoy successfully treats the Horta's wound using a silicon-based cement normally used for building emergency shelters.
 The miners fear the prospect of thousands of Horta, but Kirk convinces them that the Horta are peaceful and could collaborate with the miners by tunneling for them.